 If Cap.
 1A UE capable of supporting priority options 1, 2 and 3 is configured with priority state 1 for PRS measurement, then UE is not expected to receive PDCCH/PDSCH/CSI-RS on all symbols within PRS processing window.

-If Cap.1A UE capable of supporting priority option 2 is configured with priority state 2 for PRS measurement, then UE is not expected to receive PDSCH/CSI-RS on all symbols within PRS processing window but is expected to receive PDCCH and URLLC PDSCH within PRS processing window.
+If Cap.1A UE capable of supporting priority option 2 is configured with priority state 2 for PRS measurement, then UE is not expected to receive PDSCH/CSI-RS on all symbols within PRS processing window but shall receive PDCCH and URLLC PDSCH within PRS processing window.

 If Cap.
 1B UE capable of supporting priority options 1, 2 and 3 is configured with priority state 1 for PRS measurement, then UE is not expected to receive PDCCH/PDSCH/CSI-RS from a certain [band or CC] on all symbols within PRS processing window.

 If Cap.
-1B UE capable of supporting priority option 2 is configured with priority state 2 for PRS measurement, then UE is not expected to receive PDSCH/CSI-RS from a certain [band or CC] but is expected to receive PDCCH and URLLC PDSCH from a certain [band or CC] on all symbols within PRS processing window.
+1B UE capable of supporting priority option 2 is configured with priority state 2 for PRS measurement, then UE is not expected to receive PDSCH/CSI-RS from a certain [band or CC] but shall receive PDCCH and URLLC PDSCH from a certain [band or CC] on all symbols within PRS processing window.

 If Cap.
 2 UE capable of supporting priority options 1 2 and 3 is configured with priority state 1 for PRS measurement, then the UE is not expected to receive PDCCH/PDSCH/CSI-RS on the symbols overlapped with DL PRS within PRS processing window.

 If Cap.
-2 UE capable of supporting priority option 2 is configured with priority state 2 for PRS measurement, then UE is not expected to receive PDSCH/CSI-RS on the symbols overlapped with DL PRS within PRS processing window but is expected to receive PDCCH and URLLC PDSCH on the symbols overlapped with DL PRS within PRS processing window.
+2 UE capable of supporting priority option 2 is configured with priority state 2 for PRS measurement, then UE is not expected to receive PDSCH/CSI-RS on the symbols overlapped with DL PRS within PRS processing window but shall receive PDCCH and URLLC PDSCH on the symbols overlapped with DL PRS within PRS processing window.

 When PRS is lower priority than the DL signals/channels the following applies for cap1A and 1B UEs: